mikefarah/yq/pkg/yqlib/doc/operators/headers/encode-decode.md

 XML uses the `--xml-attribute-prefix` and `xml-content-name` flags to identify attributes and content fields.

 Base64 assumes [rfc4648](https://rfc-editor.org/rfc/rfc4648.html) encoding.
-Encoding and decoding both assume that the content is a string.
+Encoding and decoding both assume that the content is a utf-8 string and not binary content.